Mongolia’s (flawed) experiment with deliberative polling in constitutional reform

 Based on the result of the deliberative polling, the Deliberative Council submitted recommendations on constitutional amendments on 3 May 2017.
 The recommendations of the Council contained conclusions some of which were supported by the participants, a few were rejected, and some others needed further research.
 On 5 May 2017, the Chairperson of the SGKh established a working group in charge of drafting the constitutional amendments (the working group), which was composed of 26 members representing the majority and minority parliamentary parties.
 The working group and the SGKh could reject or modify the recommendations of the Council when drafting and adopting the constitutional amendments.

 While the 1992 Constitution was adopted through an inclusive, participatory and deliberative process over 15 months, the only amendments made to the Constitution in 2000 were adopted in closed doors without any meaningful public discussion.
 Other failed attempts to amend the Constitution were similarly neither open nor inclusive.
 In view of this experience, although it was important to have citizens' participation in the current constitutional amendment process, the Law on Deliberative Polling was not thoroughly respected in April 2017.
 First, participants received unbalanced information concerning some of the themes.
 Almost all the expert explanations favored the constitutional entrenchment of the Public Service Council and related principles, even though problems connected to the public service were largely unrelated to the constitution.
 Moreover, a briefing booklet distributed to the participants was not available until the day of the second polling, and did not include balanced information.
-For instance, arguments for establishing a new constitutional organization called the State Control Organization were covered in five pages, yet all other issues were given only two pages.
+For instance, arguments for establishing a new constitutional organization called the State Control Organization were covered in five pages, yet each of the other 13 issues was given only one or two pages.
 In five pages, the State Control Organization, whose classic model is the Control Yuan of Taiwan according to MP G. Zandanshatar, was called ‘the best model’ that ‘fits for the Asian customary law’, and arguments were biased in favor of establishing such entity.